Elijah Burke

-From 2009 to 2013, and again from 2015 to 2017, Burke worked for Total Nonstop Action Wrestling/Impact Wrestling, with his first stint as a wrestler, and the second stint as one of their main television commentators.
-Burke has won the OVW Heavyweight Championship, OVW Television Championship, and OVW Southern Tag Team Championship, and was voted the 2010 Most Improved Wrestler of the Year by the readers of Pro Wrestling Illustrated.
+From 2009 to 2013, and again from 2015 to 2017, Burke worked for Total Nonstop Action Wrestling/Impact Wrestling, with his first stint as a wrestler (under the ring name D'Angelo Dinero), and the second stint as one of their main television commentators.
+Burke has won the OVW Heavyweight Championship, OVW Television Championship, and OVW Southern Tag Team Championship, and was voted Most Improved Wrestler of the Year in 2010 by Pro Wrestling Illustrated (PWI).
+He is also a one-time NWA World Television Champion.

-Prior to his wrestling career, Burke worked as a law enforcement officer in Jacksonville, Florida, being duel certified, and later gaining a degree in criminal justice.
-He also trained as an amateur boxer, a background that influenced his in-ring style.
+Prior to his professional wrestling career, Burke worked as a law enforcement officer in Jacksonville, Florida.
+He was dual certified, and later gaining a degree in criminal justice.
+He also was as an amateur boxer and toughman competitor, a background that influenced his pro-wrestling style.
+In 2014 Burke was inducted into the Guns ‘N Hoses Boxing Hall of Fame at The Jacksonville Veterans Coliseum.

-Law enforcement and boxing career
+Law enforcement and boxing backgrounds

 Burke is a former officer for the Jacksonville Sheriff's Office in Florida who started in corrections before crossing over to the street.
 He would become an amateur boxer during this time as well as a toughman competitor in Jacksonville's Club 5 and Club Plush, where he would amass a 98–1 win–loss record in the span of 3 years.
 According to his WWE.com profile, Burke has a record of 103–1 with 102 knockouts in his amateur career.
 According to WWE, the only loss he sustained was a disqualification, after he knocked his opponent out and refused to back down to his corner.
 Before each of his matches he writes the phrase "4-Up" on his wrist tape, and in an interview with WWE Magazine, Burke stated that this came from the phrase "I'm going to give you five upside your head," used by comedians such as Redd Foxx.
 However, when you punch somebody, it's more accurately four upside the head.
 On the "Right After Wrestling" program on Sirius Satellite Radio Channel 98, Burke told hosts Arda Ocal and Jimmy Korderas that early in his professional wrestling career, he never threw worked punches due to having difficulty pulling his punches.